 Start by blocking in the face with the sharpened vine charcoal, sharpened the same way you sharpen the charcoal pencils with the sandpaper.
-On children’s faces the eyes are slightly higher on the face than adults and larger.
-On an adult the eyes are halfway between the top of the head and the chin.
+On children’s faces, the eyes are slightly higher on the face than adults and larger.
+On an adult, the eyes are halfway between the top of the head and the chin.
 The nose is always small on a child and grows with age.
-On an adult the nose is halfway between the eyes and the chin.
+On an adult, the nose is halfway between the eyes and the chin.
 The ears can be placed between the eyebrow and the bottom of the nose on the side of the face.
 The corners of the mouth usually are placed directly down from the pupil of the eye.
 The bottom of the lip is halfway between the bottom of the nose and the chin.
 A child’s neck is always shorter than an adult.
-If you want to age a child make the neck longer and the nose larger.
+If you want to age a child, make the neck longer and the nose larger.
 These are only guidelines, as every individual has their own special features and facial shape.

-The rest is experience.
+The rest is the experience.
 The more you draw, the more experience you get and the better your skill will become.
-Like a weight lifter, lifting heavier and heavier weights, start with small things and work your way up until you can tackle commissions to do portraits for a pretty penny.
+As a weight lifter, lifting heavier and heavier weights, start with small things and work your way up until you can tackle commissions to do portraits for a pretty penny.
 If you feel you need work in one area that is weak, do what I did.
 Give yourself the 100-day challenge and that one thing once a day for 100 days.
 You can’t help but get better and stronger in your weak area when you do.